Silence kills if no one is willing to speak up

 Checklists and clear protocols for clinical care have been highly successful in infection prevention and other fields, but can be easily undercut by a simple non-action: silence.

-Following up on earlier work on this topic, the Association for Operating Room Nurses (AORN) and several partners reported in The Silent Treatment that health care has yet to fully overcome a culture wherein people observe errors but fear the consequences of speaking up.1
+Following up on earlier work on this topic, the Association of periOperative Registered Nurses (AORN) and several partners reported in The Silent Treatment that health care has yet to fully overcome a culture wherein people observe errors but fear the consequences of speaking up.1

 The study included data from more than 6,500 nurses and nurse managers from health systems around the United States during 2010.
 All research participants were members of the AORN and the American Association of Critical-Care Nurses.
 The study used two research instruments: a "story collector" and a traditional survey.
 The story collector generated qualitative data, while the survey recorded purely quantitative data.